 Arrival of goods in Australia

-Inspection of containers is undertaken on a risk basis, focusing on pathways that the Department of Agriculture has assessed to be higher risk pathways for pests and diseases.
+Inspection of containers is undertaken on a risk basis, focusing on pathways that the Department of Agriculture, Water and the Environment has assessed to be higher risk pathways for pests and diseases.

 All containers are inspected if they are: